-During our fiscal year ended December 31, 2021, our board of directors held 14 meetings (including regularly scheduled and special meetings) and acted by written consent one time.
-Each director, other than Ted Davis, attended at least 75% of the aggregate of (i) the total number of meetings of our board of directors held during the period for which he or she had been a director and (ii) the total number of meetings held by all committees of our board of directors on which he or she served during the periods that he or she served.
+During our fiscal year ended December 31, 2022, our board of directors held ten meetings (including regularly scheduled and special meetings) and acted by written consent two times.
+Each director attended at least 75% of the aggregate of (i) the total number of meetings of our board of directors held during the period for which he or she had been a director and (ii) the total number of meetings held by all committees of our board of directors on which he or she served during the periods that he or she served.

 Our corporate governance guidelines have a formal policy encouraging, but not requiring, our directors to attend annual meetings of our stockholders.
-We did not hold an Annual Meeting of Stockholders in 2021.
+Three of our directors attended our 2022 annual meeting of stockholders.

-Our board of directors has established an Audit Committee, a Compensation Committee and a Nominating and Corporate Governance Committee.
+Our board of directors has established an Audit Committee, a Compensation Committee, and a Nominating and Corporate Governance Committee.
 The composition and responsibilities of each of the committees of our board of directors are described below.
 Each committee of our board of directors has a written charter approved by our board of directors.
 Copies of each charter are posted in the "Investor Relations-Corporate Governance-Governance Overview" portion of our website at https://ir.teknova.com/corporate-governance/governance-overview.
 The reference to our website address does not constitute incorporation by reference of the information contained at or available or accessible through our website, and you should not consider it to be a part of this Proxy Statement.
 Members serve on these committees until their resignation or until otherwise determined by our board of directors.
 Our board of directors may establish other committees as it deems necessary or appropriate from time to time.